DONGChuan/DONGChuan.github.io/_posts/2016-05-23-Android-ListActivity.md

 ## Difference with `Activity`

-1. Override `onListItemClick()` method to add item click listen.
+1. Override `onListItemClick()` method to add item click listener.
 With `Activity`, we need to create a separate listener with `OnClickListener`.
 2. No need to use `findViewById()` to find listview in layout resource.
 3. Could show a special view to replace list view automatically when there is no data in list.
 4. `setListAdapter()` to set adapter instead of calling `ListView.setAdaper()`.

-> Please inform me if any experts know more about it.
+> Please inform me if any expert know more about it.

 ## Example